BOOMfinity/GoThink/README.md

 # About GoThink
-GoThink is a RethinkDB backup tool, whick allows you to back up all or preselected data and restore them.
+GoThink is a RethinkDB backup tool, which allows you to back up all or preselected data and restore them.

 This application was built with a focus on speed, friendliness and functionality.